jito-foundation/ncn-template/simulation-test-detailed-guide.md

 fixture.add_ballot_box_to_test_ncn(&test_ncn).await?;
 ```

-In this test case, a helper function simulates voting:
+In this test case, we use a helper function to simulate voting:

 ```rust
 let epoch = fixture.clock().await.epoch;